- Blog Categories

 1. Restart Jenkins via URL

 Are you accessing the Jenkins dashboard from a web browser?
-If yes, then you can restart Jenkins manually directly from the URL.
+If so, here’s how to restart Jenkins directly through the URL bar using a simple command.
 Use the following command on the URL to force restart Jenkins.
 It will stop Jenkins from executing any build that is running and restarts right at the time.

 [Jenkins URL]/restart

 Now, if you want to safely restart Jenkins, which means allowing Jenkins to execute all the builds that are running the command is a bit different.
-Use the below command to restart Jenkins from the URL safely:
+Use the following command on the URL to perform a Jenkins force restart.
+This will immediately restart Jenkins without waiting for running builds to be completed.

 [Jenkins URL]/safeRestart